SciTokens¶

 python3-igwn-auth-utils

-is available for RHEL and derivatives in the IGWN RHEL repositories for Scientific Linux 7 and Rocky Linux 8:
+is available for RHEL and derivatives in the IGWN RHEL repositories for Scientific Linux 7, Rocky Linux 8, and Rocky Linux 9:

 yum install python3-igwn-auth-utils